ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

 the post-request log line for non-200 (OK) HTTP responses.

 Finally the ``setup`` endpoint simply displays a static web page.
 Configuration for this lightweight sample uses a config file in |toml|.
+For details see :doc:`/config`.
 Of course you can provide your own web pages, or get really fancy and use |falcjinja|.

 .. _async-intro: